 The Panasonic RP-HJE190 boasts of an ErgoFit in-ear design.
 This fit ensures that the ear buds perfectly go inside your ear canal and lend you the most comfortable fit.
 Panasonic has shaped the ear buds in a 45-degree angle, this is a nice tweak as it allows for better noise isolation and a premium fit.
 Further aiding your fit, the earphones come packed with 3 additional pairs of ear tips in varied sizes.

-Unlike the Sennheiser CX 180, the RP-HJE190's ear tips are a little pointy, thus, it gets much deeper into your earbuds.
+Unlike the Sennheiser CX 180, the RP-HJE190's ear tips are a little pointy, thus, it gets much deeper into your ears.
 What you experience is music that is delivered closer into your ear canals.

 RP-HJE190'S ERGO-FIT IN-EAR DESIGN VS CX 180'S FINGER-CONTOURED EARPIECES

-Designed to be used mostly with your smartphones, the Sennheiser CX 180 earphones are pretty lightweight and comfortable due to its plastic build.
+Designed to be used mostly with your smartphones, the Sennheiser CX 180 earphones are pretty lightweight and comfortable due to the plastic build.
 Hence, they do feel comfortable, even during long hours of music sessions.
 The CX 180 comes packed with 3 pairs of earbuds for added comfort and noise isolation.

 Just like the Panasonic RP-HJE190, the CX 180 too employs a cable that is thin and flimsy.
 However, the cord seems and feels relatively stronger, as compared to that of the former.
 It also has a tendency of getting tangled, making it a bit of a nuisance.

 Both these earphones do not come with a microphone and remote.
 Thus, you will not be able to answer calls or control your music on the go.
-We recommend you look at of higher price value if you are looking for the same.
+We recommend you look at earphones of a higher price value if you are looking for the same.

 SOUND: PANASONIC RP-HJE190 VS SENNHEISER CX 180